abhishekk-y16/MarcAndreessen_ASCII_Minor-II/README.md

 ## Overview

-- Convert a portrait or photo into American Standard Code for Information Interchange art using a small, configurable CLI.
+- Convert a portrait or photo into American Standard Code for Information Interchange art using a Small, configurable CLI.
 - Supports charset presets, custom charsets, animated rendering, and saving output.

 ## How it works